Liquid medication administration

 There can be problems with oral syringes, however.
 The FDA has had reports of young children choking on syringe caps.
 To be safe, remove the cap before you use an oral syringe.
 Throw it away if you do not need it for future use.
 If you need it, keep it out of reach of infants and small children.

-Dosing cups are also a handy way to give liquid medications.
+Dosing cups are also a handy way to give liquid medicines.
 However, dosing errors have occurred with them.
 Always check to make sure the units (teaspoon, tablespoon, mL, or cc) on the cup or syringe match the units of the dose you want to give.

 - 1 mL = 1 cc